Professor of History

 Degrees: Ph.D., University of Chicago (1990).
 MSL, Yale Law School (2003).
 B.A.
 Columbia University (1983).

-Fields of interest: European history, European and American social and political thoughts, comparative law, history of higher education.
+Fields of interest: European history, European and American social and political thought, comparative law, history of higher education.

 Sample Scholarly Accomplishments: